Planning-nl/vue3-i18n/README.md

 templates) an `UnknownPath` object is returned which has a `toString` which describes the key.
 Although this is a situation you should resolve, it's at least better than bailing out with a `Uncaught TypeError: Cannot read property 'X' of undefined`.

-### Overriding the locale

-The function `withLocales` can be used to fetch a translation for a specific locale.
-It accepts a list of locales, and a callback that produces a value.
-Example:

 ```typescript
 const hallo = withLocales(["nl"], () => t.hello);